Published 15 Aug 2023

 Digital Tool to Reinforce Safety

 Employers and safety officers must enforce safety practices to reduce the risks of asbestos exposure for employees.
-Proactively catching risks and safety issues will require a lot of effort and documentation. iAuditor, the world’s most powerful mobile inspection app, can help proactively catch and document safety issues and instances of non-compliance.
-With iAuditor on mobile devices, you are empowered to:
+Proactively catching risks and safety issues will require a lot of effort and documentation.
+SafetyCulture (formerly iAuditor), the world’s most powerful mobile inspection app, can help proactively catch and document safety issues and instances of non-compliance.
+With SafetyCulture on mobile devices, you are empowered to:

 - Use the mobile app to take photos of hazards.